TEEN ADVISORY BOARD

-What is TAB? it’s a book club.
+What is TAB?
+It’s a book club.
 We talk about books, have fun lunches together, meet real authors, and make new friends!

 When and Where?
-Middle Schoolers eat lunch together in the library every other Friday, but during the pandemic, we gather in MS Teams.
+Middle Schoolers usually eat lunch together in the library every other Friday, but during the pandemic, we gather in MS Teams.
 High Schoolers meet with readers from W-L, Wakefield and Yorktown at Central Library the first Tuesday of each month.

 History: TAB began over 30 years ago as a partnership between the Arlington County Public Library and the students in 6th grade and higher in Arlington Public Schools.
 It was designed to get student input and involvement in the selection of books by the libraries and as a resource for committees making recommendations on “best books.”
 In 2000, we received a national award form the American Library Association honoring our partnership.

 How it works: TAB students read and review new titles purchased in partnership with the public library.
 (Many of those books end up on the annual award lists.)
 Students spend the school year reading whichever books they like from our TAB shelves.
 They rate their reads with 1-5 stars and provide our group a quick review.
 In the Spring, TAB members vote to determine which of the TAB collection deserve to be the “Top 10” titles, creating a list for each middle school in Arlington.
 (It’s very cool to see which books each school picked!)

-In addition, we organize special activities such as March Book Madness (it’s a “battle of the books” tournament), pizza parties, and Skyping with famous authors.
+In addition, we organize special activities such as March Book Madness (it’s a “battle of the books” tournament), pizza parties, and Virtual Meetings with famous authors.
 We share information about book festivals and reading contests.
-The highlight of the year is when we go on a field trip to All TAB.
+The highlight of the year (normally) is when we go on a field trip to All TAB.
 It’s an event during which we join middle schoolers from all around APS for a presentation by a super famous author.
-This year we’ve invited National Book Award Finalist Ibi Zoboi!
-All TAB will be in November this year and we’ll all get a free copy of Ibi’s latest novel, My Life as an Ice Cream Sandwich.
-YOU’LL GET TO MEET HER when she signs your book!
+And then she signs your book!